bflaven/ia_usages/README.md

-git commit -am "add user story, code, prompt for face recognition generating description or alt message from a set of known faces" git commit -am "add some updates" git commit -am "update walkthrough_ia_video_editing_faiss_compare_keywords.diff fot YT videos" git commit -am "add images"
+git commit -am "add user story, code, prompt for face recognition generating description or alt message from a set of known faces" git commit -am "add some updates" git commit -am "update walkthrough_ia_video_editing_faiss_compare_keywords.diff fot YT videos" git commit -am "add images and other things"

 # push to github if your branch on github is master
 # git push origin master